OVlasiuk/ovlasiuk.github.io/_pages/code.md

 in the tangent plane, then transplanted back to the surface.
 Notice also that the goal is never to reach an exact local minimizer of the respective energy, rather to emulate certain features of such minimizers.
 Accordingly, no Hessians are computed and no careful line searches performed.
-In fact, it is rather remarkable that these points aren't terrible on the energy scale; proving a theorem about this is left as an exercise to the reader for now.
+In fact, it is remarkable that these points aren't terrible on the energy scale.

 The Github repo for BRieszk is [here][2].
+The proof that the approach of truncating interactions to a fixed number of nearest neighbors results in minimizers which have both the optimal local properties and the correct distribution is contained in the joined paper with D. P. Hardin and E. B. Saff, **Asymptotic properties of short-range interaction functionals**,  [arXiv:2010.11937](http://arxiv.org/abs/2010.11937).

 <!-- ![Tangle 1]({{ "/assets/images/tangle40k_1.png" | absolute_url}})|![Tangle 2]({{ "/assets/images/tangle40k_2.png" | absolute_url}}) -->